-The Lord Baltimore hibiscus has dinner-plate sized red flowers that bloom consistently from July to September.
-This hardy flowering plant likes full sun and is good for zones 5-9.
+The Lord Baltimore hibiscus has dinner-plate-sized red flowers that bloom consistently from July to September.
+This hardy flowering plant likes full sun and is good for zones 5 to 9.
 As a shrubby bush, it can fill a good-sized portion of any flower bed.
 Best of all, the benefits of the Hibiscus don’t stop at its showy flower.
 It can also be used to attract butterflies and as a culinary herb and tea.

 04 of 06

 The rounded hydrangea shrub is easy to grow, and many of its varieties can reach 5 to 8 feet in height.
 "Annabelle" is the most common hydrangea variety in Michigan, and it blooms 12-inch clumps of flowers through late summer.
 The plant does best in full sun and partial shade.
 While its flowers start out white, they turn to a deep-rose color as they age.
 The leaves will also turn red in the fall.Continue to 5 of 6 below.